 Initially led by Major Franciszek Niepokólczycki Teodor, the Związek Odwetu was focused on the reduction of German military and industrial potential through active and passive sabotage.
 It also carried out a number of revenge actions as a reprisal for particularly brutal German mass shootings, summary seizures and other actions targeted on Polish civilians.
 The net of sabotage and intelligence cells organised by the Związek Odwetu included almost every major German-controlled factory in occupied Poland, as well as a number of special detachments for use by the headquarters of the Związek Odwetu for especially difficult actions.

-In February 1942, Lieutenant General Władysław Eugeniusz Sikorsky, the commander-in-chief of the Polish forces and the prime minister of the Polish government-in-exile, withdrew his order that only limited armed resistance should be made to the German forces in Poland, and the network operated by the Związek Odwetu started to grow significantly as it organised a number of high-profile actions against the German war effort.
+In February 1942, Generał broni Władysław Eugeniusz Sikorsky, the commander of the Free Polish forces and the prime minister of the Polish government-in-exile, withdrew his order that only limited armed resistance should be made to the German forces in Poland, and the network operated by the Związek Odwetu started to grow significantly as it organised a number of high-profile actions against the German war effort.
 Out of these several hundred thousand actions, undertaken primarily in Silesia, Lesser Poland, the Holy Cross Mountains and Mazovia, perhaps the best known is 'Wieniec'.
 In this, the Związek Odwetu blew up all the rail lines into and out of Warsaw, destroyed four German supply trains heading toward the Eastern Front, and disrupted the movement of all supplies for several days.

 During December, this effort was continued by the Związek Odwetu in eastern Poland as a reprisal for German terror operations in the area around Zamość.